nodevalet/nodevalet/README.md

 # Features

 - 5 minute, 'one click' install through our web GUI.
 No need to login to your VPS.
-- No logging.
-We don't save as much as a cookie.
-Not retaining info means there is nothing there to be hacked.
+- We never ask for your personal info so there is nothing to be hacked.
-- Automatically generated masternode.conf, copy paste ready.
 - Automatic server hardening.
 Your VPS will be more secure than most.
+- Automatically generated masternode.conf, copy paste ready into your local wallet.
 - Automated maintenance.
 Your VPS will continuously monitor the status of your Masternode and fix it if needed.
 - Automatic wallet updates.
 Your VPS will check your coin's Github twice a day, and when it sees an update, install it.